 - Always stand a safe distance away from the vehicle.

 - Drink/Drugs – driving under the influence changes your hearing, vision and perception.

 - Never use your mobile phone – checking your phone could result in you being involved in a collision.

 - Careless Driving – never get distracted while driving

 - Don’t speed- less time to react to the conditions and obstacles.

 This Blue Light Aware video explains what you should do when faced with an approaching emergency vehicle.

 More road safety information can be found on the Share the Road to Zero website.

-‘Your Choice’ is our free immersive educational programme for 16-24 year olds.
+‘Your Choice’ is our free immersive educational programme for groups of 16-24 year olds from community, voluntary and statutory organisations.
 It allows users to experience a road traffic collision through the use of virtual reality (VR) technology.
 It highlights to young drivers the dangers on our roads and what can happen if things go wrong.